Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/cccv/index.md

 ![A screenshot of the CCCV application](./cccv-screenshot.png)

 ## Context

+Ministry for the Environment required all regional councils to provide CCCV information in a complete and digestible way.
+This requirement aligned with EOP’s intention to maximise the value regional council’s get from their environmental data efforts, and provide clear, consistent and user-centric information to end-users of this data.

 Freshwater users such as farmers are required to present plans to the government every five years showing how they will make use of ground and